Market Making Membership

 Market Makers have the same rights as Full members but also have the additional responsibility to quote bid and offer prices, to each other during the London business day, for agreed minimum quantities and tenors in both gold and silver.

 Products in which prices are quoted

 The three products relevant to LBMA market making are Spot (S), Forwards (F) and Options (O).
 There are eleven LBMA Market Makers who provide the service in one, two or all three products.
 They are required to make markets by quoting two way prices in both gold and silver to the other Market Makers in the same products.
 Market Makers offering spot, forwards and options are known as Full Market Makers and those providing only one or two of the products are known simply as Market Makers.

 Who are the LBMA Market Makers?

-Of the eleven LBMA Market Makers, six are Full Market Makers and five are Market Makers.
-The six Full Market Makers quoting prices in all three products are:
+Of the twelve LBMA Market Makers, seven are Full Market Makers and five are Market Makers.
+The seven Full Market Makers quoting prices in all three products are:

 - Citibank N A